Community-driven restorative justice, an alternative to criminal court.

 - Root of why the crime happened

-- Panelist and participant work together to select directives that are specific, reasonable,attainable, and restorative to the participant, victim, and community.
+- Panelists and participant work together on a list of agreements that lead to restorative accountability goals that are specific, reasonable, attainable, and restorative to the participant, victim, and community.

-Are you interested in becoming a volunteer panelist?
+Are you interested in being a part of Neighborhood Courts?

-Join our volunteer team.
+Join our volunteer team!
 Neighborhood Courts volunteers are essential to the success of the program.
-Volunteer panelists are community members that are trained in restorative justice, cultural competency, effective communication, facilitation, and problemsolving skills.
+Our volunteers serve as panelists.
+They are community members trained in restorative justice, cultural competency, effective communication, facilitation, and problem solving skills.
 The District Attorney’s Office strives to create a diverse group of volunteer panelists throughout the County of Santa Cruz who are from different diverse socioeconomic, cultural, gender, age, and professional backgrounds.

 Requirements to become a volunteer panelist: